-Finally being able to purchase and consume marijuana legally is one thing, but enjoying it in public is another — until now.
+Finally being able to purchase and consume cannabis legally is one thing, but enjoying it in public is another — until now.

-At this time, you can walk into a dispensary and legally purchase flower, edibles, concentrates and other marijuana products freely, but there are limitations to where you can consume.
+At this time, you can walk into a dispensary and legally purchase flower, edibles, concentrates and other cannabis products freely, but there are limitations to where you can consume.

 According to law, you can only smoke in private residences.
 This includes your porch, patio or deck, but not on the sidewalks or streets.
 Basically, you’re unable to light up in the car, bar, club, casino, restaurant, hotel room or any other public place.

 Visitors looking to consume in public usually do so discreetly, such as with a vape pen or edibles, though that can come with a hefty fine of up to $600.

 Aside from cannabis consumption, Amsterdam has plenty of appeal for tourists.
 Visitors to the area enjoy the many historic museums, the architecture, nightclubs and festivals, as well as the many cannabis coffee shops that account for more than 5 million international visitors annually.

 Like Amsterdam, having legal consumption lounges in Las Vegas will only add to the tourism, since visitors can enjoy all the sights and nightlife along with safe consumption in a lounge.
 These spaces will allow smoking, vaping and THC-infused foods or beverages among a group of people who are all comfortable and accepting.

 Similar to a bar, a consumption lounge also pulls cannabis use off the street.
 Unfortunately, legalization doesn’t indicate everyone’s acceptance, so providing a space specifically used for consumption keeps both users and non-users happy and satisfied.

 Businesses interested in social consumption will need a privileged business license from the city to allow consumption on business premises.
 Because this is new territory so soon after legalization, social-use venues will come with many regulations and restrictions, as well as a rigorous acceptance process.